This page was originally based on a contribution from Carter Hoerr, rulekeeper for the OH HELL! Club of America. I have added some common variations.

 Dan Strohm describes a version, called Devil's Bridge, in which the hand size increases and then decreases.
 On the final 1 card hand, the players must each hold their card on their forehead, so each player can see all the other player's cards but not their own.

 Bryce Francis reports that in Australia, when playing Bust with 5 players, they add 13 low cards from a second pack to make a 65 card pack, so as to deal 13 cards each on the first hand as with 4 players.
 When there are six players they add a further 13 low cards, so that the bottom half of the pack is duplicated.
 If duplicate cards are played to a trick, the second played beats the first.
+A 3-player game is also possible, removing 13 low cards from a single pack.

 Some sequences include hands in which all cards are dealt (for example 13 cards each to 4 players).
 There is of course then no card left to determine the trump suit.
 These hands are played without trumps.
 Some play the largest deals without trumps even if not all the cards are used.